ollseg/ttt-ext/README.md

 Options page contains a setting to automatically trigger the keyword search on every page load, which sometimes confuses single-page web apps.

 There is currently NO way to limit the scope of the extension, so please disable it when not in use.
-And, of course, please don't use it on sites where you don't have permission to test for security issues.
+In fact, limiting the scope will miss analysis of cross-origin iframes so using "On Click" or "On Specific Sites" is not advised.
+Please, just don't use this extension on sites where you don't have permission to test for security issues.

 The awesome icon was made by [smalllikeart](https://www.flaticon.com/authors/smalllikeart) from [www.flaticon.com](https://www.flaticon.com/) and is licensed [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").